-This post is mainly for people who want to visit San Francisco.
-They typically have a day or two and want some tips one where to go and what to see.
-I typically give the same advice, check out this place, if you want good sushi go here etc.
+This post is mainly for people who want to visit San Francisco from out of town.
+Visitors typically have a day or two and need some tips on where to go and what to see.
+As a local, I often give the same advice, check out this place, if you want good sushi go here etc.

 The Castro District

 San Francisco is in general a very LGBT inclusive city, but that is most true in the Castro District.
-If your conservative relatives are coming to town dropping by the Castro might result in seeing two men in thongs making out in the street, but if you pick the right time of day and week, the neighborhood is actually fairly tame.
+If your conservative relatives are dropping into town swinging by the Castro might result in seeing two men in thongs making out in the street, but if you pick the right time of day and week, the neighborhood is actually fairly tame.

 The Castro has a theater which is known to play things you will not find at AMC, Cliffs Variety Store, which should be your first stop for DIY Halloween costumes.
 It is also home to Deki Jewels - Tibetan Blankets and gem shop as well as other interesting stores, not to mention all things LGBT, book stores, fashion and things you never knew existed.